kennethjiang/pg-mongo-benchmark/REPORT.md

-* *Both PostgreSQL and MongoDB are running on a AWS i2.4xlarge instance.
-IOPS/drive seems to peak at ~65k.*
+* *Both PostgreSQL and MongoDB are running on an AWS i2.4xlarge instance.
+IOPS/drive seems to capped at ~65k.*

-* *Benchmarking concurrency level is defined as the number of benchmarking processes (such as `node mongo-writes.js`) running concurrently.*
+* *Benchmarking concurrency level: the number of benchmarking processes (such as `node mongo-writes.js`) running concurrently.*

 # PostgreSQL Benchmarks

 ### Inserts

 * When benchmarking concurrency level is 1, 37k sample data are inserted in 21secs.
-Throughput = **1.8k inserts/sec **
+Throughput = __1.8k inserts/sec__
-* Throughput = **38k inserts/sec** at concurrency level of 64, when it maxes out all 65k IOPS.
+* Throughput = __38k inserts/sec__ at concurrency level of 64, when it maxes out all 65k IOPS.

 Notes: